Reality TV star Stephen Bear in court accused of sharing sexual images - The Courier

-Reality TV star Stephen Bear has appeared in court on charges of sharing sexual images.
+Reality TV star Stephen Bear has appeared in court accused of sharing a secretly recorded sex tape of his ex-girlfriend Georgia Harrison.

 Bear, who appeared in Ex On The Beach, is charged with voyeurism, two counts of disclosing private, sexual photographs and films with intent to cause distress, plus an allegation of harassment without violence.